-Message from The Mayor Number 7
+Message from the Mayor #7

 The NOG Inn - great food and customer service.